President Trump Canceled the North Korea Summit to Get the Upper Hand

 President Donald Trump returned to his real estate deal-making playbook on Thursday when he abruptly canceled his summit with North Korea’s leader and demanded that Kim Jong Un personally step in to keep the talks on track.
 The move showed that Trump was increasingly concerned that Kim might have the upper hand in the lead up to the highly anticipated June 12 meeting in Singapore, and that the U.S. had lost control of the planning process.

 For several days, Kim’s government had stopped returning requests from U.S. negotiators to discuss the summit, Secretary of State Mike Pompeo told lawmakers on Thursday.
-In the meantime, North Korean officials had released statements taking harder line against denuclearization calling “stupid” and “ignorant” a comparison made by Vice President Mike Pence comparing talks with North Korea to Libya’s nuclear disarmament.
+In the meantime, North Korean officials had released statements taking a harder line against denuclearization calling “stupid” and “ignorant” a comparison made by Vice President Mike Pence comparing talks with North Korea to Libya’s nuclear disarmament.
 Pence is not one to improvise his remarks, making the pronouncement all the more troubling for the North Koreans.
 (The Vice President’s office did not respond to a request for comment.)

 Speaking to reporters Thursday afternoon, a senior White House official shed more light on what happened.
 According to the official, North Korea had promised the U.S. a meeting in Singapore last week to work out logistics for the June 12 summit.
 The Trump Administration sent representatives, but North Korea never showed.
 “They simply stood us up,” the official said.
 The official also said that North Korea had promised that international leaders and nuclear experts would be invited to witness today’s demolition of the nuclear test site; instead they only invited journalists.
 And the official said the U.S. was worried when North Korea objected to a routine annual joint military exercise between the United States and South Korea.
 “There has been a trail of broken promises that gave the United States pause,” he said.